LedgerHQ/ledger-live/libs/ledger-live-common/src/families/bitcoin/docs/BitcoinSync.md

 The synchronization logic for the Bitcoin family is primarily located in the `makeGetAccountShape` function within `js-synchronisation.ts`.

 ## Main Data Structures
 Like other families in Ledger Live, each account is represented as an `Account`, as defined in `ledgerjs/packages/types-live/src/account.ts`.
 For the Bitcoin family, there's an additional `BitcoinResources` member within this `Account` to store Bitcoin-specific data structures. `BitcoinResources` includes a `walletAccount`, which contains information about the account's derivation path.
-Since a Bitcoin family account in Ledger Live is derived from `m / purpose' / coin_type' / account'`, each account has a distinct derivation path.
+Since a Bitcoin family account in Ledger Live is derived from `m / purpose' / coin_type' / account'` (BIP44), each account has a distinct derivation path.
 The `Xpub` data structure (`wallet-btc/xpub.ts` file) stores an account's information and synchronization status, mainly saved in the `storage` variable, including transactions and UTXOs for each address.
 Detailed data structure definitions are in `wallet-btc/storage/index.ts` file.
 To improve the efficiency of maintaining the transactions array, indexing has been added.
 To avoid recalculating the account's addresses, they are also cached.

 ## Account Synchronization Logic
 The logic for synchronizing an account starts in the `sync()` function in `wallet-btc/xpub.ts`.
 Here are the steps: